rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 The command attempts to place the flat pattern centered on the sheet.
 It rotates it if needed to match the available space.
 It scales it to entirely fill the sheet in one direction.
 That's not the scale you ultimately want, but is the starting point for the `Scale factor`.
 With that you control the final size.
 If you want it to take up 90% of the available space, enter `0.9`.
 For half size, enter `0.5`, etc.

 You can save the drawing as a `*.dft` or `*.pdf` or both.
-If a file with the same name already exists, choose how to proceed with the `Overwrite existing` checkbox.
+If a file with the same name already exists, the `Overwrite existing` checkbox tells the program how to proceed.
 You can save the drawing to the original directory, or choose another one.
 Each file type can be saved to a different directory.

 ### Print
 Prints drawings.